 Set working hours and ask colleagues to respect them—and make sure you do the same.
 Try to set routines that book-end the day, like getting a cup of coffee in the morning when you open your computer, or taking a walk as soon as you close it.
 Feel free to use the “away” status on your digital communication tool.

 4. Move your body

 Taking breaks to exercise during the workday can help improve your concentration, enhance your creativity, and boost your work output.
-Opportunities to stay active can seem like they’re shrinking, but it may just mean getting more creative.
+Opportunities to stay active can seem like they’re shrinking during the pandemic, but it may just mean getting more creative.

 Apps like Down Dog have made their products free, and many local gyms and yoga studios are streaming classes.
-Search online for body-weight exercises, which don’t take up a lot of space in the home to do, and go for a brisk walk outside if you can do so while keeping a safe distance from others.
+Search online for body-weight exercises, which don’t take up a lot of space in the home to do, and go for a brisk socially distanced walk outside—masked with a friend, if your locale allows—if you can do so.

 5. Take advantage of the perks

 Working from home is hard, but there are many upsides to breaking out of an office—take advantage of them!
 Do sun salutations between bursts of email, blast a pump-up ballad before a tough phone call, or use the time you would have spent commuting to finally learn that ukulele jam or finish the book that’s been on your bedside table for weeks.
 And yes, if it helps, you can go to work in your pajamas—just be sure to check whether you have any videoconference calls scheduled that day.